-You can bind different users to different resource pools to meet multi-tenancy and hybrid load requirements within clusters.
+You can bind different users to different resource groups to meet multi-tenancy and hybrid load requirements within clusters.
 For more information, see Binding between users and resource pools.

-- On the Resource Pool Management page, find the resource pool to which you want to bind a user and click Bind User in the Actions column.
+- On the Resource Groups page, find the resource group to which you want to bind a user and click Bind User in the Actions column.